 Over the past 20 years, about one in seven projects experienced a shortage of skilled labor, and the lack of having sufficient skilled labor has significant negative consequences on project outcomes.
+Other studies have asserted, that one of the greatest challenges facing the construction industry is its ability to attract and retain qualified workers.
+This is underscored by the fact that shortages of skilled workers continue to plague the construction industry9.
 The sourcing of labor that can meet the required number, mix, and skills of labor for the project plan is an important consideration.
-As the figure below shows, projects employing union labor were 40 percent less likely to experience a shortage of skilled labor compared to the projects that employ open shop labor.
+As figure 10 below shows, projects employing union labor are nearly 40 percent less likely to experience a shortage of skilled labor compared to the projects that employ open shop labor.
+Despite the value shown in the figure below for mixed labor being higher than open shop labor, there was no statistical difference between mixed and open shop projects, on average.
 Union contractors have access to local union referral systems and, especially on large projects, contractors can access additional support from neighboring local unions facilitating more effective deployment of labor.
 The findings suggest that union halls are more effective at meeting owner's requirements for sufficient skilled labor than when labor comes from open shop sources.
 This difference holds up in both hot as well as normal labor markets.